Team-Scheduler/js-models/README.md

         - company id (the identifier for the company assigning the labor code)
     2. Methods
         - CompareTo(another site) - used in sorting the labor code within a list.

+### EmployeeAssignment

+This interface and class is used to record a employee's employment history within the team and site.
+An employee can only be assigned to a single site in the time line, but can be used in transfers between sites.
+It will be used to store where an employee is assigned within a team and help in the compilation of employees for a team and/or site.

+    1. Members
+        - id - the server designated value to identify the object.
+        - teamID - the object reference to the employee's team
+        - siteID - the object reference to the employee's site
+        - employeeID - the object reference to the employee
+        - start_date - the date the employee starts work at a site.
+        - end_date (optional) - the date the employee stops working at a site.
+        - departure_reason (optional) - a string value for a brief reason the employee stopped working at a site.
+    2. Methods
+        - CompareTo(another employee assignment) - used to sort employeeAssigment
+        objects within an array by team, site, then start date.

 ## Employee